 Number 4: Yak

 No list of snow and cold-dwelling creatures would be complete without mentioning this long-haired bovid that roams the highest reaches of the Himalayas.
-Extremely dense, water-repellent fur plus an additional layer of light, fluffy insulation helps yaks comfortably handle nighttime temperatures plunging to minus 40 degrees Fahrenheit.
-They feed on grasses and lichens uncovered from beneath the snow with specially adapted hooves while their curtain of fur keeps them warm.
+Extremely dense, water-repellent fur plus an additional layer of light, fluffy insulation help yaks comfortably handle nighttime temperatures plunging to minus 40 degrees Fahrenheit.
+They feed on grasses and lichens uncovered from beneath the snow with specially adapted hooves, while their curtain of fur keeps them warm.
 Though prehistoric-looking, yaks are actually quite comfortable being the shaggy cows of the snowy mountains.

 Number 3: Snowy Owl